Trip Overview of Everest Base Camp Trek

 Helicopter flight around Mount Everest

-Mount Everest trek will provide you the breathtaking view of high mountains surrounded by the green valley, geographical variation, green hills, rivers, and the streams, snow-lakes, Glacier Rivers, and many more.
-And, Helicopter trek to Mount Everest is slightly expensive and not that safe than other treks.
+Mount Everest trek will provide you a breathtaking view of high mountains surrounded by the green valley, geographical variation, green hills, rivers, and streams, snow-lakes, Glacier Rivers, and many more.
+And, a Helicopter trek to Mount Everest is slightly expensive and not that safe as other treks.
 Helicopter trek is not suitable for any season like winter and monsoon.
 Because of many reasons your trek might be delaying.